 Scope.
-The SmartNet project aims at providing optimised instruments and modalities to improve the coordination between the grid operators at national and local level (respectively the TSOs and DSOs) and the exchange of information for monitoring and for the acquisition of ancillary services (reserve and congestion voltage control, balancing, management) from subjects located in the distribution segment (flexible load distributed generation).
+The SmartNet project aims at providing optimised instruments and modalities to improve the coordination between the grid at national and local level operators (respectively the TSOs and DSOs) and the exchange of information for monitoring and for the acquisition of ancillary services (reserve and voltage control, congestion balancing, management) from subjects located in the distribution segment (flexible load distributed generation).